 What works for traditional learning doesn’t work for mobile.

 Gartner found that 40 percent of employees used personally owned smartphones, tablets, laptops, or desktops as primary or supplemental business devices.
 While large images, videos, PDFs, and PowerPoint presentations can be fine on a laptop, they can degrade significantly based on the screen size, and they don’t leverage the capabilities of mobile devices.

 The amount of content is growing at an exponential rate.

-Some solutions for mobile learning delivery require you to develop content for mobile and desktop separately.
+Some solutions for mobile learning content delivery require you to develop content for mobile and desktop separately.
 That means when you need to update or create new content, you have to make sure to update it in multiple areas.
 It’s not only confusing for content creators and administrators but for end users as well.
 Going to different sites, depending on which device you’re using, can be tough for people whose first job isn’t learning.